cisagov/dotgov-home/pages/management/management.md

 #### Will I be notified if a change is made to my DNS information?

 Yes.
-In response to [recent incidents](https://www.us-cert.gov/ncas/current-activity/2019/01/10/DNS-Infrastructure-Hijacking-Campaign) affecting other top-level domains, authorized .gov domain POCs will now receive a system-generated email when a change is made to their DNS in the DotGov Registrar.
+In response to [recent incidents](https://www.us-cert.gov/ncas/current-activity/2019/01/10/DNS-Infrastructure-Hijacking-Campaign) affecting other top-level domains, .gov domain contacts will receive a system-generated email when a change is made to their DNS in the .gov registrar.

-The email will alert the POCs that a change was made to their DNS information and include instructions for mitigation should it be necessary.
+The email will alert the contacts that a change was made to their DNS information and include instructions for mitigation should it be necessary.

 #### How quickly will changes to my domain propagate throughout the internet?